 I was jostled awake by a firm nudge to my left leg.
 “Pretz, you’re snoring again.”
 (Pretz is short for Pretzel, which sounds a bit like Russell, hence the nickname.
 The fact that pretzels are generally twisted has nothing to do with it---I’m almost certain.)
 This mid-night awakening resulted in a familiar mumbled apology and a shuffling off to the spare bedroom.

 The subject was revived in the light of day.
-“Not only are you snoring, it’s like you stop breathing for a while, and then start up again.”
+“Not only are you snoring, but it's as if you stop breathing for a while, and then start up again.”

 “That’s disconcerting,” I said.
 “For a long-suffering wife, it must be like receiving a pardon from the governor, only to have it snatched away thirty seconds later.”